EmoCAST: Emotional Talking Portrait via Emotive Text Description

 \subsection{Network Structure of EmoCAST}

-As shown in Fig.~\ref{fig:method}, given a reference portrait image, a driving audio clip, and an emotional text prompt, EmoCAST aims to generate a vivid emotional talking portrait video.
-Inspired by previous human animation methods~\cite{Hu_2024_CVPR, chen2025echomimic, xu2024hallo}, our model primarily comprises ReferenceNet and Denoising UNet following the pre-trained Stable Diffusion~\cite{rombach2022high}.
-This ReferenceNet captures the visual appearance of the reference image, which is then integrated into Denoising UNet to guide frame generation.
-Denoising UNet progressively denoise the given noisy latents, generating emotional frames that maintain visual coherence with the reference image.
-Since our method is a video generation task, the temporal modules by the temporal frame-wise attention~\cite {guo2023animatediff} are utilized to keep temporal consistency.
-Besides, the audio is injected into the base model via the cross-attention as motion control.
-Based on this network structure, we aim to generate emotional talking portrait via the additional control text prompt.
-Thus, we propose a text-guided decoupled emotive module, which utilizes a decoupled cross-attention mechanism to feed the emotional textual feature into the diffusion model.
-Furthermore, we develop an emotive audio attention module to capture the relationship between emotion and audio, thereby generating emotion-aware audio features to drive the synthesis of precise facial expression motions.
+As shown in Fig.~\ref{fig:method}, our model primarily comprises ReferenceNet and Denoising UNet following the pre-trained Stable Diffusion~\cite{rombach2022high}, inspired by prior human animation methods~\cite{Hu_2024_CVPR, chen2025echomimic, xu2024hallo}.
+The ReferenceNet extracts the visual appearance of the reference image and injects these features into Denoising UNet to guide frame generation.
+Denoising UNet progressively denoise noisy latents to produce emotional frames that maintain visual coherence with the reference image.
+Since our method is a video generation task, the temporal modules by temporal frame-wise attention~\cite {guo2023animatediff} are utilized to keep temporal consistency.
+Besides, audio is injected into the base model via cross-attention as motion control.
+Based on this network structure, we aim to generate an emotional talking portrait via the additional control text prompt.
+Thus, we propose a text-guided emotive attention module, which utilizes a decoupled cross-attention mechanism to feed the emotional textual feature into the diffusion model~(Sec.~\ref{sec:decoupled}).
+Furthermore, we develop an emotive audio attention module to capture the relationship between emotive text and audio, thereby generating emotion-aware audio features to drive the synthesis of precise facial expression motions~(Sec.~\ref{sec:audio}).